 - Literature review: describe in detail a set of 3-5 papers, and reproduce numerical experiments.
-For example, - Different inner/outer approximation of SDPs and their approximation quality. - Sparsity-exploiting techniques for SDPs/SOS optimization. - First-order algorithms for large-scale SDPs. - Basis pursuit or column generation techniques for SDPs. - Design methodology: design a new SDP/SOS methodology for addressing a particular problem (e.g., from your own research).
-For example, - Semidefinite/SOS relaxations for neural network verification.
+For example, - Different inner/outer approximation of SDPs and their approximation quality. - Sparsity-exploiting techniques for SDPs/SOS optimization. - First-order algorithms for large-scale SDPs.

+- Basis pursuit or column generation techniques for SDPs. - Design methodology: design a new SDP/SOS methodology for addressing a particular problem (e.g., from your own research).
+For example, - Semidefinite/SOS relaxations for machine learning (such as neural network verification). - Semidefinite relaxations in Performance Estimation Problems for Nonsmooth and Nonconvex Optimization